ottwil01/WilliamOtto_T2A2/README.md

 # R5

-## Authorization Endpoints
+## Authorization Endpoints:
 ### auth/login
 Method: POST
 Identifier: Email
 Authentication: Email and password
 Token: JWT
-Description: User can log in which generates a JWT which is used for authentication.
+Description: User can log, generating a JWT which is used for authentication.

 ### auth/register
 Method: POST